[The Wood-rushes of the Columbia River Gorge]

 Synonyms: Luzula glabrata, Luzula glabrata var. hitchcockii

-The atractive red-tinged basal leaves of Hitchcock's smooth woodrush are seen in open pumice soils atop the Ridge of Wonders and amongst the alpine trees to about 6900'......................August 12, 2006.
-This species of woodrush has leaves often as wide as 10-15 mm as seen here.
+The atractive red-tinged basal leaves of Hitchcock's smooth woodrush are seen in open pumice soils atop the Ridge of Wonders and amongst the alpine trees to about 6900'..........August 12, 2006.
+This species of woodrush often has leaves as wide as 10-15 mm as seen here.

 The directly photos above and below shows hitchcock's smooth wood-rush as seen at the Bird Creek Meadows trailhead parking lot at the southeastern corner of Mt.
-Adams.................August 25, 2005.
+Adams..........August 25, 2005.
 This species is common around the mountain, and is most often found in open woods below and up to timberline.

 The flowers in the inflorescence are mostly solitary in an open panicle as seen here.
+Note the broad stem leaves.

 Paul Slichter